conan-io/docs/reference/conanfile.rst

         else:
             self.requires("opencv/2.2@drl/stable")

-This is a powerful mechanism to handle **conditional dependencies**.
+This is a powerful mechanism for handling **conditional dependencies**.

-When you are inside the method, each call to ``self.requires()`` will add such requirement to the current list of requirements.
-It has also optional parameters that allow to define the special cases, similar to the above syntax:
+When you are inside the method, each call to ``self.requires()`` will add the corresponding requirement to the current list of requirements.
+It also has optional parameters that allow defining the special cases, as is shown below:

 ..  code-block:: python